matm/jQuery-File-Upload-Wiki/Options.md

 ```

 ### always
-Callback for completed (success, abort or error) requests.
+Callback for completed (success, abort or error) upload requests.
+This callback is the equivalent to the complete callback provided by [jQuery ajax()](http://api.jquery.com/jQuery.ajax/).

 * Example:
 ```js